johnnycistudent/recipe-app/README.md

 # Data-Centric Development Milestone Project

 Welcome to my Data-Centric Development Milestone Project which I have entitled "Recipe Book".
 The purpose of this project is to create an interactive database of recipes that allows users to create, read, update and delete (CRUD) recipes.
-Recipe Book can be used for general browsing by non-registered users or the users can create an individual account to avail fully of all the features of the website.
+Recipe Book can be used for general browsing by non-registered users or users can register and create an individual account to avail fully of all the features of the website.

 Recipe Book can be accessed here: [https://my-recipe-db.herokuapp.com/](https://my-recipe-db.herokuapp.com/)